Axway/api-builder-docs/content/en/docs/developer_guide/models/create.md

 ![API_Doc_n_Test_latest](/Images/api_doc_n_test_latest.png)
 1. Click anywhere on the row of any one of the API endpoints that you recently created.
 The Admin Console presents all the API endpoints that can be used to access a particular model.
 You can also export API endpoints via the **Download Swagger** button.
 For additional information, refer to [Manage Endpoints](/docs/developer_guide/flows/manage_endpoints/).
 ![APIs_list_testuser_latest](/Images/apis_list_testuser_latest.png)
 1. **Expand one of the GET methods** in your endpoint.
 The code example for the curl should be visible.
-If it's not, scroll down until the Examples section is visible and select **curl**.
+If it is not, scroll down until the Examples section is visible and select **curl**.
 ![API_Doc_n_Test_curl_latest](/Images/api_doc_n_test_curl_latest.png)
 1. **Copy a curl command** and **run it in a terminal**.
 Note the message returned by this command.
 Alternatively, you can test the select GET method in the user interface.
 Scroll until the Test API section is visible; if available complete the Request, Path parameters, and Query parameters fields and then click **Execute**.
 Note the Result returned in the user interface.